 The clip provides a lanyard attachment point as well, though a lanyard was not included.
 The friction clip is probably attached securely enough that a lanyard would be safe here.

 Power and Runtime

 The EDC05C runs on a single 14500 cell.
-That’s a li-ion cell, and that’s the only type cell that’ll work.
-No AA, primary alkaline, NiMH etc. None of it.
+That’s a li-ion cell, and that’s the only type of cell that’ll work.
+No AA, primary alkaline, NiMH, etc. None of it.

-Also what cell that works electrically is further limited by what fits physically.
+Also what cell works electrically is further limited by what fits physically.
 I found a bit of a hard time picking a cell that’ll work.
 And that’s why I think Lumintop should be including a cell with these.
-The inclusion of on-board charging, and the difficult with which the tailcap is removed, what’s likely to happen is that a single cell will spend its whole life in this light.
+With the inclusion of on-board charging, and the difficulty with which the tailcap is removed, what’s likely to happen is that a single cell will spend its whole life in this light.
 That’s fine, indeed, but don’t make it hard to find the right cell!

 Here are a few runtimes.
-This runtime could be the first indication I have a pre-production model or something, because my output numbers don’t line up all that well with what’s mentioned on the product listing.
-Output on high is flat til the stepdown, which is respectable.
+This runtime could be the first indication I have a pre-production model or something because my output numbers don’t line up all that well with what’s mentioned on the product listing.
+Output on high is flat until the stepdown, which is respectable.

 Here’s the main difference….
 High on the side emitters is very bright for side emitters.
 I measured them to be as bright as the main emitter.
-Completely different experience of course, since the main emitter is directed, and the side emitters aren’t.
+A completely different experience of course, since the main emitter is directed, and the side emitters aren’t.